 A summary of your experiences in education, work, travel, volunteering, and other relevant areas.
 The maximum length is two pages, double spaced.

 A written statement outlining your interest in the program and your motivation to pursue this degree at UBC.
 The maximum length is two pages, double spaced.

 Your portfolio is submitted digitally in your online application.
-The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages and must be under 10MB in size.
+The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages (or 10 spreads) and must be under 10MB in size.
 These 20 pages do not include your cover page or table of contents.